craftit/Ravl2/README.md

   - Geometry: Affine transforms, and geometric constructions
   - Math: Contains common math, linear algebra, and optimization code
   - OpenCV: Interoperability with OpenCV
-  - Pixel: Contains pixel and colour space handling.
+  - Pixel: Pixel and colour space handling.
   - Qt: Interoperability with Qt
   - Image: Contains image processing code
     - Segmentation: Image segmentation, boundaries, and region growing
 - test: Contains unit tests
+-

+The project is intended to be documents by doxygen.

+## Licensing

+The original Ravl code was released under LGPL.
+Any new code in this project is released under the MIT license.

 ## Coding Conventions